RAF Quick Response Grants

 - Developing partnerships and networks which leverage financial and/or in-kind support for specific projects and encourage ongoing collaboration;

-- Increasing employment and professional development opportunities for, and raise the profile of, regional and remote artists.
+- Increasing employment and professional development opportunities for, and raise the profile of, regional and remote artists; and

-Applications are processed and assessed internally by Regional Arts WA staff.
-Applicants will be notified of the outcome within 10 working days of receipt of their application.
+Applications are processed and assessed internally by two Regional Arts WA staff.
+Applicants will be notified within five business days of closure of each round.
+Please view the Quick Response Grants Deadlines [PDF] document for details.

 Successful RAF recipients must display the RAF logo (a combined set of the Australian Government logo and Regional Arts WA logo) on promotional material relating to the supported project.
-Logos are available here.
+If you have any enquiries regarding logo usage please contact the Regional Arts WA Project Officer.

 About Regional Arts Fund (RAF)